General Information & Policies

 High School Credit / GPA Computation

 - Students have the potential to earn .25 to 1 credit during the summer term.
 Students enrolled in credit recovery may receive additional credit.
-For get-ahead courses, grades received for credit in blended or traditional teacher-directed courses are included when computing grade point average and become part of the permanent records.

 - For credit recovery courses directed and graded by Worthington teachers, both grades (the prior failing grade and the summer school grade) on shown on the transcript, but only the highest grade is used to compute the grade point average.